 Thankfully, captive-bred peppermint shrimp have become available to aquarium hobbyists.
 Not only do these aquacultured alternatives relieve pressure on wild populations, but they also are better adapted to living in an aquarium, tend to be more disease resistant and are better capable of handling shipping and acclimation stress.

 The best thing about using peppermint shrimp for aiptasia control (as opposed to chemical treatment or physical removal, for example) is that all you really need to do is add them to the tank.
 They are quite hardy (especially aquacultured peppermint shrimp) and do fine in captivity without any special care.
 The only thing you might want to watch for is, of course, predatory fish that might attack them (lionfish, large wrasses, large dottybacks, etc.).

 Peppermint shrimp pose minimal threat to other aquarium inhabitants.
 They even get along well with each other.
 The only complaints against them are rather minor.
 For one, they might steal food from LPS corals; this can be remedied simply by chasing them away until the coral has fully engulfed its meal.
 Another complaint is that they will sometimes ignore aiptasia if they get fed a lot of other foods.
 The answer to this one is also simple; keep them hungry by limiting supplemental feeding until they have eliminated most/all of the aiptasia!

-Purchase captive bred peppermint shrimp for your tank today!
+Purchase captive bred peppermint shrimp for sale for your tank today!